elaeon/dama_ml/docs/index.rst

 CLI
 ==============
-mlPyp has as CLI where you can admin your dataset and models.
+mlPyp has a CLI where you can admin your dataset and models.
 For example

 .. code-block:: bash

     ml datasets

-Return this table
+Return this table of dataset previosly builded.

 .. code-block:: python